A Note on the Minimum Number of Edges in Hypergraphs with Property O: Introduction

 \section{Introduction}

-A \emph{$k$-uniform hypergraph} is a pair $H=(V,E)$, where $V$ is a finite set whose elements are called \emph{vertices} and $E$ is a family of $k$-subsets of $V,$ called \emph{edges}.
-When studying certain hypergraph properties, one is often interested in the following extremal problem: what is the minimum possible number of edges in a $k$-uniform hypegraph can have, such that it does/doesn't have the property of interest.
-Arguably the most famous example is \emph{property B}, first introduced by Bernstein in 1908 \cite{Bernstein} (see \cite{Probmeth} for a good overview), asking for the minimum possible number of edges in a $k$-uniform hypergraph such that its vertex set is not properly two-colourable.
+Extremal combinatorics is one of the central branches of modern combinatorial theory, which has developed spectacularly over the last few decades.
+A typical problem in extremal combinatorics has the following form: What is the maximum or minimum size of a finite structure which satisfies certain properties?
+One of the most famous examples is \emph{Property B}, first introduced by Bernstein in 1908 \cite{Bernstein} (see \cite{Probmeth} for a good overview), asking for the minimum number of edges in a $k$-uniform hypergraph such that every two colouring of its vertex set has a monochromatic edge.